kxie95/kxie95.github.io/_posts/2018-02-01-4-rules-of-simple-design.md

 ---

 ## Tests pass
-Write tests which verify the behaviour of your code.
+Write tests to verify the behaviour of your code.
+Make sure they pass.

 **How**
 I strongly prefer to do this TDD Red-Green-Refactor style when possible.